ra1028/swiftui-atom-properties/README.md

 ### [AtomRoot](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/atomroot)

-Provides a store object which manages the state of atoms to view-tree through environment values.
-It must be the root of any views to manage atoms used throughout the application.
+This view allows descendant views to use atoms.
+It must be the root of any views throughout the application.

 ```swift
 @main